Meet the Board Members

 Gary Swick, President

-I have been a river advocate, whitewater raft guide, and paddler for most of my adult life.
-As a teacher, I have been using the Fox River as a classroom since joining the Friends in ’91.
-I am proud to be responsible for over 30,000 students being introduced to their local streams, as
+Gary has been a river advocate, whitewater raft guide, and paddler for most of his adult life.
+As a teacher, he has used the Fox River as a classroom since joining the Friends in ’91.
+He’s proud to be responsible for over 30,000 students being introduced to their local streams, as FOTFR Watershed Watchdogs.

 Doug Williamson, Vice President

-I grew up in rural Indiana and loved exploring fields and steams throughout my childhood.
-As a result of early experiences and ongoing informal training with environmental science professionals, I integrated environmental education into my teaching practices
+Doug grew up in rural Indiana and loved exploring fields and steams throughout his childhood.
+As a result of early experiences and ongoing informal training with environmental science professionals, he integrated environmental education into his teaching practices.
+He originally connected with the FOTFR stream monitoring program in 1990 and began developing cross-curricular environmental science programs.

 Cheryl Crates, Treasurer

-I live on the Fox River in Algonquin, IL. and have always been an enthusiastic outdoors person.
-Conservation is required to keep our river viable and our villages healthy.
-I serve on the Friends of the Fox River Board to give back to the community I live in.
+Cheryl lives on the Fox River in Algonquin, Illinois and has always been an enthusiastic outdoors person.
+Since conservation is required to keep our river viable and our villages healthy, she serves on the Friends of the Fox River’s Board to give back to the community she lives in.

 Kyla Jacobsen, Director

-Kyla Jacobsen (Elgin, IL) is the past Water Director for the city of Elgin.
+Kyla is the past Water Director for the city of Elgin.
 She was with Elgin’s Water Department for 30 years.
-The Fox River, its water quality and protecting the watershed is very important to her since the city of Elgin uses the Fox River as its primary source for drinking water.
+The Fox River, its water quality and protecting the watershed are very important to her, since the city of Elgin uses the Fox River as its primary source for drinking water.

 Art Malm, Director